-After reading this guide, you will understand the best ways to establish, implement, and improve gamification in learning, training and development within your organization.
+After reading this guide, you will understand the best ways to establish gamification in learning.
+And will be able to improve training and development programs within your organization.

 You will learn how gamification can improve training outcomes, employee engagement, and customer satisfaction.